Nasi campur: Balinese

 In Bali, the mixed rice, called nasi campur Bali or simply nasi Bali, is a favorite among tourists.
 This Balinese version of nasi campur is probably the most internationally well-known version, mostly due to the "Bali factor".
 That is the Balinese popularity as the island resort among international visitors.
 The tastes are often distinctly local, punctuated by basa genep (lit. complete spices), the typical Balinese spice mix used as the base for many curry and vegetable dishes.
-The Balinese version of mixed rice may have grilled tuna, fried tofu, cucumber, spinach, tempeh, beef cubes, vegetable curry, corn, and chili sauce on the bed of rice.
+The Balinese version of mixed rice may have grilled tuna, fried tofu, cucumber, spinach, tempeh, beef cubes, vegetable curry, corn, and chilli sauce on the bed of rice.
 Mixed rice is often wrapped in a banana leaf and sold by street vendors.

 As a Hindu-majority island, the Balinese version might add lawar and babi guling in their nasi campur fares.
 Nevertheless, the halal version is available, with ayam betutu, sate lilit, and eggs to accompany the rice.